 A four-point Pivot System offers steadiness on both the medial and lateral sections of the platform.
 Four rubber nodes or pillars prevent surface instability.

-BioMoGo DNA is the Cascadia 13’s primary cushioning unit.
+The reliable BioMoGo DNA is the Cascadia 13’s primary cushioning unit.
 It’s made using environmentally friendly components.
 Its job is to provide contoured support to the underfoot while also ensuring protection from impact shock.

 The S-257 Cushsole is an insole that’s meant to provide additional cushioning for the foot.
 It’s soft and flexible.

 The midsole unit also makes use of the Pivot Post System.
 Above the outsole’s four rubber pillars are firm compounds that act as a foundation for the rest of the platform.
 These hardy units prevent in-shoe quavering and early material breakdown.